 - 8.1 Teachers need to establish clear expectations in their classrooms, ensuring that the children's understanding is clear with the 'Calm and Kind learning code.'
-Early in the school year each class draws up their classroom code. - 8.2 All staff should look for opportunities to praise individuals and build relationships.
+Early in the school year each class draws up their classroom code.
+Good relationships are key. - 8.2 All staff should look for opportunities to praise individuals and build relationships.